 We must now make a pause in the history of botany.
 Notwithstanding the labours of the Bauhins seemed to promise new vigour to this lovely science, it languished for nearly half a century after the time in which they lived.
 Not that there were no botanical writers, nor any collectors of plants in all that period, for there were a confiderable number of both, as well as feveral writers on the materia medica.
 Hernandez was fent to South America by Philip II. at a vast expence, but the fruit of his labours is one of the worst books in botany.
-The Italians puzzled themselves and their readers about opobalfamum and the ingredients of the mithridate; and a number of inferior writers appeared in different parts of Europe, especially in Germany, whose names and merits I might be excused mentioning, even bus if on this occasion I had much more time allowed me.
+The Italians puzzled themselves and their readers about opobalfamum and the ingredients of the mithridate; and a number of inferior writers appeared in different parts of Europe, especially in Germany, whose names and merits I might be excused mentioning, even if on this occasion I had much more time allowed me.

-I must only except Jungius, who in his Doxoscopiæ Physicæ Minores has given great proofs of botanical sagacity, and has thrown out some hints, of which following botanists, and among them Linnæus himself, have profited with great advantage.
+I must only except Jungius, who in his Doxofcopiæ Phyficæ Minores has given great proofs of botanical fagacity, and has thrown out some hints, of which following botanists, and among them Linnæus himfelf, have profited with great advantage.
 Jungius died in 1657.

-Our countryman Parkinson was also an author of great originality and observation, much superior in this respect to Gerarde, or his commentator Johnson, although his figures are inferior to theirs.
+Our countryman Parkinson was also an author of great originality and observation, much fuperior in this respect to Gerarde, or his commentator Johnson, although his figures are inferior to theirs.

-I shall profit of this interval to review the progress of zoology from the middle of the sixteenth to the end of the seventeenth century.

-It is remarkable that a part of natural history, so evidently the most important and the most interesting to man, who is himself at the head of the animal creation, should have lain so long uncultivated.
-From the time of Aristotle to Gesner and and Aldrovandus, few or no improvements were made in the knowledge of animals, nor with respect to classification was any alteration attempted till the time of Ray.
+I shall profit of this interval to review the progress of zoology from the middle of the fixteenth to the end of the feventeenth century.
+I of T . vinsted at a send and Aldrovandus, few or no improvements were made in the knowledge of animals, nor with respect to classification was any alteration attempted till the time of Ray.
 The Aristotelian division of animals into viviparous and oviparous is well known.
 In the former class were arranged all quadrupeds, and in the latter birds, fishes, and infects.
-Aristotle was himself sensible that this system must be taken with some latitude, there being feveral quadrupeds, as lizards, which are not viviparous, and fome infects and fishes viviparous, although not quadrupeds.
-By infects he and all other naturalists down to Linnæus understood fuch of the smaller kinds of animals as have the body divided into fegments, fo that many worms and even fishes were included in this division.
+Aristotle was himself sensible that this system must be taken with some latitude, there being feveral quadrupeds, as lizards, which are not viviparous, and fome infects and fifnes viviparous, although not quadrupeds.
+By infects he and all other naturalists down to Linnæus understood fuch of the fmaller kinds of animals as have the body divided into fegments, fo that many worms and even fishes were included in this division.

-Gefner arranged his voluminous history of animals upon the principles of Aristotle, separating the oviparous from the viviparous quadrupeds; and Aldrovandus collected all that others had written, indeed without sufficient discrimination of truth from from fiction, and disposed it much in the fame order.
-With respect to Ornithology, Gefner cultivated that science with peculiar fuccess, and is the author of many very valuable observations.
+It is remarkable that a part of natural history, so evidently the most important and the most interesting to man, who is himself at the head of the animal creation, should have lain so long uncultivated.
+From the time of Aristotle to Gesner from fiction, and disposed it much in the fame order.
+With respect to Ornithology, Gefner cultivated that science with peculiar success, and is the author of many very valuable observations.
 Aldrovandus copied him in many things, and Johnston is hardly worth mentioning, as he has done little elfe than copy both.
 Besides what the authors above mentioned have given us relating to fishes, that branch of natural history was ably handled by Paul Jovius, an Italian physician of great taste and learning in the beginning of the fixteenth century; afterwards by the accurate Bellonius, who wrote also on birds; by Salvianus in his fuperb book on aquatic animals, printed at Rome in 1554; and by Rondeletius, professor at Montpellier, who published the same year.
-Insects were also particularly treated of in a work the joint labour of feveral able men, among whom was the indefatigable Gefner; this book was published by Dr. Mouffet, an English physician, in 1634.
+Infects were also particularly treated of in a work the joint labour of feveral able men, among whom was the indefatigable Gefner; this book was published by Dr. Mouffet, an English physician, in 1634.d are no test lla babel